Keymaps & Behaviors

 Each layer should have:

-1. A bindings property that will be a list of behavior bindings, one for each key position for the keyboard.
+property that will be a list of behavior bindings, one for each key position for the keyboard. - (Optional) A

-2. (Optional) A sensor-bindings property that will be a list of behavior bindings for each sensor on the keyboard.
-(Currently, only encoders are supported as sensor hardware, but in the future devices like trackpoints would be supported the same way)
+property that will be a list of behavior bindings for each sensor on the keyboard.
+(Currently, only encoders are supported as sensor hardware, but in the future devices like trackpoints would be supported the same way) - (Optional) A

-3. (Optional) A display-name property that is a string used by certain features, such as the layer status display widget.
+property that is a string used by certain features, such as ZMK Studio and the layer status display widget.

 Multiple Layers

-Layers are numbered in the order that they appear in keymap node - the first layer is 0, the second layer is 1, etc.
+Layers are numbered in the order that they appear in keymap node - the first layer is 0

 Here is an example of a trio of layers for a simple 6-key macropad: